FactoryBoy/factory_boy/docs/recipes.rst

 --------------------------------------

-If only one link is required, this can be simply performed with a :class:`RelatedFactory`.
+If only one link is required, this can be simply performed with a :class:`~factory.RelatedFactory`.
-If more links are needed, simply add more :class:`RelatedFactory` declarations:
+If more links are needed, simply add more :class:`~factory.RelatedFactory` declarations:

 .. code-block:: python